Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: Definitions and notation

 \subsection{Definitions pertaining to decision trees}

-A {\em deterministic Boolean decision tree} $Q$ over a set of variables $Z=\{z_i\md i\in[n]\}$, where $[n]=\{1,2,\dots,n\}$, is a rooted and ordered binary tree.
-Each internal node is labeled by a variable $z_i\in Z$ and each leaf with a value from $\{0,1\}$.
-An {\em assignment} to $Z$ (or an {\em input} to $Q$) is a member of $\{0,1\}^n$.
-A $\sigma\in\{0,1,*\}^n$ is called a {\em cylinder.} The output $Q(\sigma)$ of $Q$ on an input $\sigma$ is defined recursively as follows.
-Start at the root and let its label be $z_i$.
-If $\sigma_i=0$, we continue with the left child of the root; if $\sigma_i=1$, we continue with the right child of the root.
+A {\em deterministic Boolean decision tree} $Q$ over $\{0,1\}^n$ is a rooted and ordered binary tree.
+Each internal node is labeled by $i\in[n]=\{1,2,\dots,n\}$ and each leaf by a value from $\{0,1\}$.
+An {\em assignment} or an {\em input} is a member of $\{0,1\}^n$.
+The output $Q(x)$ of $Q$ on an input $x$ is defined recursively as follows.
+Start at the root and let its label be $i$.
+If $x_i=0$, we continue with the left child of the root; if $x_i=1$, we continue with the right child of the root.
 We continue recursively until we reach a leaf.
-We define $Q(\sigma)$ to be the label of that leaf.
-When we reach an internal node, we say that $Q$ {\em queries} or {\em reads} or {\em probes} the corresponding variable.
-We say that $Q$ {\em computes} a Boolean function $f:\{0,1\}^n\to\{0,1\}$, if for all $\sigma\in\{0,1\}^n$, $Q(\sigma)=f(\sigma)$.
-Note that every leaf of a decision tree determines a cylinder.
-The {\em cost of $Q$ on input $\sigma$}, $\cost(Q;\sigma)$, is the number of variables queried when the input is $\sigma$.
+We define $Q(x)$ to be the label of that leaf.
+When we reach an internal node, we say that $Q$ {\em queries} the corresponding variable and {\em reads} its value.
+We say that $Q$ {\em computes} a Boolean function $f:\{0,1\}^n\to\{0,1\}$, if for all $x\in\{0,1\}^n$, $Q(x)=f(x)$.
+The {\em cost of $Q$ on input $x$}, $\cost(Q;x)$, is the number of variables queried when the input is $x$.
 The {\em cost of $Q$}, $\cost(Q)$, is its {\em depth}, the maximum distance of a leaf from the root.
 The {\em deterministic complexity}, $D(f)$, of a Boolean function $f$ is the minimum cost over all Boolean decision trees that compute $f$.